 Step 6 – Negotiate the deal

-Most contracts aren't closed on the first offer.
-It's extremely common to receive a counter offer.
-But don't let it discourage you.
-We'll talk over whether or not to take the counter offer, propose our own counter offer, or reject the seller's offer and move on.
+Unfortunately most contracts aren't closed on the beginning offer – it's extremely common to receive a counter offer.
+Don't let it discourage you.
+We'll talk about whether or not to take the counter offer, propose our own counter offer, or refuse the seller's offer and go on.

 We'll also work within your financing constraints.
-And at the end of the day, we'll formulate a contract that's best for you.
+And when it's all said and done, we'll assemble a deal that is best for you.

-Once we sign the final deal, you'll start working with your lender to close the loan.
+Once we sign the final sales contract, you'll start working with your mortgage lender to close the loan.

-If you're pre-qualified, this won't take much time at all.
-However, you'll need to stay in close contact with your mortgage lender.
+It shouldn't take long at all if you're already pre-qualified, but you need to keep in close contact with your mortgage lender.

-And I'll sort out all the property information your mortgage lender will need to close the loan.
+And I'll deal with all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will provide you with a Loan Estimate (LE) detailing your closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your loan application.

-The estimate is formed from the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and fall within a tight range of accuracy, and I'll review the estimate and let you know if everything looks good.
+The estimate rests on the loan amount, and RESPA requirements order that it has to include all closing costs and be within a strict range of accuracy.
+I'll go over the estimate and let you know if it all looks good.

-Then it's time to close on your house.
-This will most often take place at a title company or escrow office and will probably be a smooth and pleasant event.
+Then we'll close on your house.
+This will most often take place at a title company or escrow office and will probably be a smooth and easygoing occurrence.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, make sure you contact me at (404) 419-3500 or e-mail me at .
+And if you need anything or have any questions, simply contact me at (404) 419-3500 or e-mail me at .